Andreas-Huber/platformio-docker-for-ci/README.md

 [![](https://img.shields.io/github/license/Andreas-Huber/platformio-docker-for-ci?style=for-the-badge)](https://cloud.docker.com/repository/docker/infinitecoding/platformio-for-ci/ "View on Docker Hub")

 This Docker image can be used to create PlatformIO CI-Builds with a build service that supports Docker containers.
-We tested the image with Azure Pipelines, but theoretically, it should work in GitLab CI, Circle CI, Travis CI etc.
+We tested the image with Azure Pipelines and Github Actions but theoretically, it should work in GitLab CI, Circle CI, Travis CI, etc.
-The image does not contain an entry point, because the build runner executes the tasks inside the container.
+The image does not contain an entry point because the build runner executes the tasks inside the container.

 [View it on Docker Hub](https://cloud.docker.com/repository/docker/infinitecoding/platformio-for-ci/)

 # Azure Pipelines example

-The following build script builds the project ESP32 firmware in the [example](example) folder withing the *infinitecoding/platformio-for-ci* Docker container with azure pipelines.
+The following build script builds the ESP32 firmware in the [example](example) folder withing the *infinitecoding/platformio-for-ci* Docker container with Azure pipelines.

 [![Build Status](https://infinite-coding.visualstudio.com/platformio-for-ci/_apis/build/status/Andreas-Huber.platformio-docker-for-ci?branchName=azure-pipelines)](https://infinite-coding.visualstudio.com/platformio-for-ci/_build/latest?definitionId=16&branchName=azure-pipelines)